NVIDIA/aistore/docs/python_api.md

 - `transform` _Callable_ - Transform function of the ETL
 - `etl_id` _str_ - Id of new ETL
-- `before` _Callable_ - Code function to be executed before transform function, will initialize and return objects used in transform function
-- `after` _Callable_ - Code function to be executed after transform function, will return results
-- `dependencies` _List[str]_ - [optional] List of the necessary dependencies with version (eg. aistore>1.0.0)
 - `runtime` _str_ - [optional, default="python3.8v2"] Runtime environment of the ETL [choose from: python3.8v2, python3.10v2] (see etl/runtime/all.go)
 - `communication_type` _str_ - [optional, default="hpush"] Communication type of the ETL (options: hpull, hrev, hpush, io)
 - `timeout` _str_ - [optional, default="5m"] Timeout of the ETL (eg. 5m for 5 minutes)